Is the Merrell MTL Long Sky the race-day shoe every trail athlete needs?

 5. The verdict 4.4/5

 A superlight, stable and comfortable shoe, for road-to-trail runs over long distances on varying terrain.
 The protection and cushioning are beautiful, giving me the confidence to really put my foot down over gnarly conditions.
+Besides the worn heel, it’s difficult to fault.

 - Stable and protected with flexibility throughout the body